xeniapap-analytics/sql-ecommerce-analytics-project/README.md

-SQL Customer & Product Analytics — Complete Project This project contains a full SQL analytics assignment based on a fictional e-commerce database.
+## SQL Customer & Product Analytics
+This project contains a SQL analytics assignment based on a fictional e-commerce database.
-It demonstrates data exploration, filtering, aggregation, ordering, and multi-table JOIN operations across several datasets: customers products orders order_items
+It demonstrates data exploration, filtering, aggregation, ordering, and multi-table JOIN operations across several datasets:
-The assignment consists of 10 progressively more complex SQL tasks, each focused on a real-world business requirement: marketing, sales, shipping operations, and executive reporting.
+-customers
+-products
+-orders
+-order_items

 All queries and results are included below